Cost Update

 How Much Does Basement Waterproofing Cost in Seattle?

-On the high end, reaching toward $18,500, you are looking at full exterior waterproofing.
-This involves excavating down to the footings, cleaning the exterior walls, applying a waterproof membrane, and installing new exterior drainage tile.
-In Seattle, this is often the only permanent solution for older stone or unreinforced masonry foundations found in historic districts.
-You can use a cost calculator to see where your specific square footage lands within these brackets.
+On the high end, reaching $18,500, you are looking at full exterior waterproofing.
+This involves digging down to the footings, applying a waterproof membrane to the outside of the walls, and installing new exterior weeping tiles.
+This is often the only permanent solution for older homes with porous foundation walls that are literally "wicking" moisture from the saturated Seattle soil.

 How Seattle Compares to Other US Cities